Azure/terraform-azurerm-lz-vending/docs/wiki/Home.md

 <!-- markdownlint-disable MD041 -->
-Welcome to the alz-landing-zone module documentation.
+Welcome to the lz-vending module documentation.

 Please see the [README][readme] for information on module requirements, variables and outputs.
 This wiki contains longer form documentation.